FDio/csit/docs/job_specs/report_iterative/2n-clx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-nat44
 2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-nat44
 4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4base-nat44
-##### ethip4udp-ip4scale1000-udpsrcscale15-nat44
-1c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4scale1000-udpsrcscale15-nat44
-2c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4scale1000-udpsrcscale15-nat44
-4c AND 64b AND ndrpdr AND cx556a AND drv_rdma_core AND ethip4udp-ip4scale1000-udpsrcscale15-nat44
 ## ./ip4_tunnels
 ## ./ip6
 ### intel-x710